eyereasoner/Koreografeye/README.md

 - --in *directory* : directory with input notifications
 - --out *directory* : directory with orchestrator output
 - --err *directory* : directory with failed notifications
+- --single *file* : process only a single file
 - --keep : keep the --in data (don't delete after processing)
 - --info : verbose messages
 - --debug : debug messages